Medical Editor: John P. Cunha, DO, FACOEP

 Clomid (clomiphene citrate) is a nonsteroidal, ovulatory stimulant used to treat ovulatory dysfunction and polycystic ovary syndrome in women who, after other reasons for pregnancy failure have been ruled out, desire pregnancy and follow additional instructions that make pregnancy more likely to occur with this drug use (see below about dosage and use).
-In addition, these women and their sperm donors usually need to undergo a number of tests scheduled by their OB-GYN doctor before this drug is started.
-Generic Clomid is available under many names but the generic name is clomiphene citrate.
-Common side effects of Clomid may be abnormal vaginal bleeding, breast discomfort, headache, and GI symptoms of nausea and vomiting.
+In addition, these women and their sperm donors usually need to undergo a number of tests scheduled by their OB-GYN doctor before Clomid is started.
+Clomid is available in generic form.
+Common side effects of Clomid include:

 Clomid is available in 50 mg tablets.
 Treatment of the selected patient should begin with a low dose, 50 mg daily (1 tablet) for 5 days; dose changes are made by the treating physician.
 The first dose should occur on the 5th day of the female's ovulatory cycle and then subsequent doses at about the same time of day for a total of 5 days.
 Patients should be familiar with their ovulatory cycle so that properly timed coitus and ovulation stimulated by the drug occur.
 Long term therapy (past 6 cycles) is not recommended to avoid possible increases in cancer risk.
-Serious side effects of Clomid include shortness of breath, seizures, stroke, chest pain, vision changes, GI symptoms of pain and swelling.
-Ovarian hyperstimulation syndrome may occur (ovarian enlargement, severe GI symptoms, abdominal swelling, shortness of breath, pleural effusions, decreased urination).
-Patients should seek medical care if these serious symptoms develop.
-This drug is not for use in males or pediatric patients; studies on its excretion in breast milk have not been done.
+Clomid may interact with other drugs.
+Tell your doctor all medications and supplements you use.
+Do not take Clomid if you are pregnant.
+Clomid is known to cause birth defects.
+It is unknown if Clomid passes into breast milk.
+Consult your doctor before breastfeeding

 Our Clomid Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.